MTV Live (international TV channel): History

 The channel was launched on 15 September 2008 in parts of Europe under the name MTVNHD (MTV-Nickelodeon HD).
 By the end of 2008, it was also available in Latin America.
 The channel expanded to more countries throughout 2010, including Australia, where it was initially offered in standard definition.

 On 1 July 2011, MTVNHD was renamed MTV Live HD and introduced a new logo as part of a global rebranding effort.
 However, in the UK and Ireland, the channel retained the MTVNHD name, while in Australia, it was rebranded as MTV Live.

 On 23 April 2012, MTVNHD officially rebranded as MTV Live HD in the UK and Ireland, and a standard-definition feed was introduced.

 On 9 April 2013, MTV Live HD ceased broadcasting in France following the launch of HD feeds for the four French MTV channels.
 On 1 October 2013, both MTV Live HD and MTV Live adopted a new logo as part of another global rebranding.
 On 3 November 2013, MTV Live and MTV Live HD were discontinued on Foxtel in Australia.

 On 2 March 2014, MTV Live HD launched in Taiwan on CHT MOD, followed by its debut on UPC Romania on 24 October 2014.

 On 5 January 2015, MTV Live HD became encrypted and launched exclusively in the Arab world on OSN, replacing MTV Middle East.
 On 15 February 2016, the standard-definition MTV Live feed in the UK was discontinued and replaced by MTV Music +1.

 On 29 June 2016, the UK feed of MTV Live HD was shut down and replaced by Nick Jr. HD on Sky, while the international feed of MTV Live HD was introduced on Virgin Media.

 On 29 March 2017, MTV Live HD launched in Portugal as an exclusive channel on MEO.

 On 5 April 2017, MTV Live HD introduced a new logo, which was rolled out internationally.

 On 3 August 2018, it launched in Brazil as an exclusive offering on NET.

 On 1 February 2021, the Latin American feed, which previously had a 7-hour delay, became a simulcast.

 From 1 May 2021 to 31 August 2022, MTV Southeast Asia shortened its broadcast to an 8-hour schedule, running from 4:00 pm to 12:00 midnight (SGT).
 This allowed selected programmes from its sister channel, MTV Live, to air on the channel from 12:00 midnight to 4:00 pm daily.
 During this time, MTV Southeast Asia focused more on music content and reduced its entertainment programming.

 On 14 September 2021, MTV Live HD was renamed to MTV Live, dropping "HD" from its branding.

-On 28 April 2022, MTV Live ceased operations in Russia during the broadcast of the programme Rock Solid Playlist.
+On 28 April 2022, due to the Russian invasion of Ukraine, MTV Live ceased operations in Russia during the broadcast of the programme Rock Solid Playlist.